Sheikh al-Hadith

-Sheikh ul Hadith (شيخ الحديث) is an Arabic language term that refers to a highly respected and knowledgeable scholar who specializes in the study and teaching of hadith, which are the sayings and actions of Muhammad.
+A Sheikh al-Hadith (شيخ الحديث) is an Arabic language term that refers to a highly respected and knowledgeable scholar who specializes in the study and teaching of hadith—the sayings and actions of the Islamic prophet Muhammad.
 In Islamic tradition, the study and understanding of the hadith are essential for understanding the teachings of Islam and its practices.

-A Sheikh ul Hadith is typically someone who has dedicated many years of their life to the study of Islamic texts, including the Quran, hadith, and other related texts.
+A Sheikh al-Hadith is typically someone who has dedicated many years of their life to the study of Islamic texts, including the Quran, hadith, and other related texts.
 They have an in-depth knowledge of the various sciences related to hadith, such as the classification of hadith, the biographies of narrators, and the methodology of verifying the authenticity of hadith.

-In many Islamic countries, Sheikh ul Hadith is a title given to respected Islamic scholars who have achieved a high level of expertise in the field of hadith.
+In many Islamic countries, Sheikh al-Hadith is a title given to respected Islamic scholars who have achieved a high level of expertise in the field of hadith.
 These scholars often teach at Islamic seminaries and universities, and their knowledge is sought after by students, scholars, and the wider community.

+In the South Asian Islamic scholarly tradition, particularly in the Indian subcontinent, the title Sheikh al-Hadith is commonly used in a specific institutional sense to refer to a scholar who teaches Sahih al-Bukhari at an Islamic seminary.

 Notable

-There have been many notable Sheikh ul Hadiths throughout Islamic history.
+There have been many notable Sheikh al-Hadiths throughout Islamic history.
 Some are: